amirgambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A command that switches the current user to betty
+A script that print the effective username of the current user